HARSHIL2836R/ReasoningLLMs/notes.md

 the StrategyQA example in Table 4, the two population numbers are not exactly correct), and further work is needed to better ground models’ rationale generations.

+## April 17
+Tried GPT2-XL but is not giving answers as instructed, it only extrapolates/extends/repeats given prompt.